SVKruik/Discord-Bots-v1/ReadMe.md

 Feel free to use files from our repo.

 ### Information
 Note that all of the files are useless on their own.
 These are just for documentation.
 You need a couple of third-party apps for it to work.
 You can check all the dependencies in the `package-lock.json`.

-### Links

-Here are a couple of usefull thingies to use if you are building your own bot.

-- [Node.js](https://nodejs.org/en/): Core files, allowing for the whole project to run.
-- [Visual Studio Code](https://code.visualstudio.com/): Best  file editor for coding.
-- [Guide](https://discordjs.guide/preparations/#using-the-command-prompt): a guide of Discord Bots
-- [Dev Portal](https://discord.com/developers/applications): Where you can find import information about your application.
-- [Unicode Emoji](https://unicode.org/emoji/charts/full-emoji-list.html): Unicode Emoji's needed for poles.
-- [Discord](https://discord.gg/VSE75WkgFM): Where this bot is functioning.
+A large portion already comes with Node.js, but some are extra and custom.
+You can find these on [NPM](https://www.npmjs.com/).

 ----------------------------------------